San Diego Child Support Lawyers Fighting for You & Your Children

 If both parents fully understand their child support rights and the guideline child support amount determined by the court, are not receiving any public assistance (and have not applied for it), are entering the agreement without being pressured or coerced, and agree to a support amount that will fulfill the needs of the child and be in the child’s best interest, then they may write up an agreement for an alternative support amount and submit it to the judge for approval.

-What Happens if the Noncustodial Parent Fails to Make Child Support Payments?
+What Happens if a Parent Misses Payments?

 Falling behind on child support payments can have severe consequences in California.
 Regardless of whether the noncustodial parent is paying a lesser amount than determined by your child support order or has failed to make one or more payments, the paying parent will be subject to interest in addition to any amount owed.
 The interest is set at 10% per year and continues to accrue until the parent can catch up on all late payments.